crowdsourcing-class/crowdsourcing-class.github.io/assignment1.md

 The point of the first assignment is to get to acquainted with Mechanical Turk from the worker's perspective.
 The crowdsourcing platform allows us, the programmers, to work with humans as though they are function calls (fulfilling every antisocial CS student's dreams).
 Since, for the rest of the semester, you will be relying on crowd workers to complete work for you quickly and accurately, you should take this first assignment as an opportunity to understand your workers and the ways you can help them work best for you.
 Pay attention to what makes tasks interesting and attractive, how much each task pays, and whether you think the compensation is fair.
 We will ask you to turn in a short writeup describing your experience.

 You should be excited about this assignment!
 You may actually get *paid* to do it!
 For my 50 HITs, I made a full $1.14.
-That is a far better return than the terrible stock which I am holding for no good reason.
+Only 438 more HITs to go before I can go downstairs and buy lunch at the Franklin Table food court.
 So go!
 Have fun!

 In this assignment you’ll choose at least 50 HITs to complete.
 We’re going to do an experiment to compare how much money you make under two conditions.
 The first condition is using the MTurk interface, and the second condition is using a productivity tool that your instructor has built, called [Crowd Workers](http://crowd-workers.com/landing).